SymfonyCasts/messenger/sfcasts/amqp.md

 ***TIP
 The URL that you copied will now start with `amqps://` (with an "s"!).
 That is "secure" AMQP.
 Change it to `amqp://` to get things working.
-Support for using SSL is being added to Symfony, but requires extra configuration.
+Support for SSL was introduced in Symfony 5.2, but requires extra configuration.
 ***

 Anyways, the `amqp://` part activates the AMQP transport in Symfony... and the